lisa-lumos/Entrepreneurship/01-the-lean-startup/03-learn.md

 IMVU example.
 In our situation, many entrepreneurial teams give in to fear, and postpone the launch date.
 Although I understand this impulse, I am glad we persevered, since delay prevents many startups from getting the feedback they need.

+Could we have learned those lessons earlier, if I hadn't been so focused on making the product better, by adding features and fixing bugs?

+In other words, which of our efforts are value-creating, and which are wasteful?

+Lean thinking defines value as providing benefit to the customer; anything else is waste.
+But in a startup, who the customer is and what the customer might find valuable are unknown, part of the very uncertainty that is an essential part of the definition of a startup.
+Anything we had done during those months, that did not contribute to our learning, was a form of waste.

+Learning is the essential unit of progress for startups.
+The effort that is not absolutely necessary for learning what customers want can be eliminated.
+I call this "validated learning" because it is always demonstrated by positive improvements in the startup's core metrics.
+Validated learning is backed up by empirical data collected from real customers.